iamlab-cmu/camera-calibration/README.md

 ```
 - This code will put Franka into Guide Mode.
 Manually hand move the robot to 15 different positions, press enter in between each position to store data.
-- Given the generated two .csv files, modify publisher.py file if needed to see the path to the two .csv files are correct and can be loaded.
-- Run the VISP server that will print out camera extrinsic info upon a rosservice call to publish the data.
-The sequence is as follows in separate terminals:

 ### Options to configure